CaenJones/EaglercraftX-1.19-Server/README.md

  </a>
 </p>

 ## Overview
-EaglercraftX 1.19 Server is an enhanced version of the original Eaglercraft server, incorporating features from Minecraft 1.19.
-Note that some mobs and textures may be absent.
+Hello!
+The EaglercraftX 1.19 server project is an enhanced version of the original Eaglercraft server which incorporates items, mobs, structures, and other properties from Minecraft 1.19.
+Please note that some mobs and textures may be missing.

 ## Requirements
 - **Minimum:** Runs on just about any system.